Frequently Asked Questions

 A B.A. normally takes 4 years (or 8 semesters).
 The M.A. is a 48 credit-hour degree that is typically completed over 2 years.
 The Accelerate program compresses the two degrees into five years in a challenging, yet manageable path to ministry preparation.
 The year you save is yours to invest in the ministry God has put on your heart.

-View the class sequence on pages 68-74 of the current catalog.
+View the class sequence in the current academic catalog.

 How will I get my internship site?